 Taxes

-The best solutions automate this process, totaling amounts based on the ledgers you have stored, auto-filling 1099 forms for you, then letting you review and make adjustments as needed before filing the completed forms and sending out copies to the relevant parties.
-You can have your forms ready to go well before filing even opens in January.
+The best solutions automate this process, totaling amounts based on the ledgers you have stored and auto-filling 1099 forms for you.
+You can have your forms ready well before filing opens in January.

-This kind of service is only possible with software that’s built for the specific needs of property managers.
-Sure, you can rely on more general accounting products or outsource the work to an accountant, but purpose-built tools are designed to give you more security, peace of mind, and value in the long-run.
-The benefits also add up if you’re using the same tools for year-round accounting.
+This kind of service is only possible with software built for property managers.
+Purpose-built tools give you more security, peace of mind, and value in the long-run.

 Everyday Bookkeeping

 Accounting software isn’t just for tax season.
-If you choose a platform that lets you not only file taxes, but also keep your books in order and manager accounts in one place, you’ll be able to reconcile rent payments, property fees, and any other transactions, without having to worry if a specific charge or deposit has slipped through the cracks.
+Choose a platform that lets you file taxes, keep your books in order, and manage accounts in one place.
+You’ll reconcile rent payments, property fees, and other transactions without worrying if something slipped through the cracks.

-When the time comes to spin up a report, you’ll be able to do so automatically with the right property management accounting software.
+With the right property management accounting software, you can spin up reports in just a few clicks, automating much of the process.
 You’ll have a secure digital record of every transaction, making it easy to trust your numbers and stay compliant.

 Technology To Help Your Business Grow

-Once you’ve built up the right tech stack to meet your needs, it’s time to consider tools that help you plan for growth, attract new clients, and take on more doors.
+Once you’ve built up the right tech stack, it’s time to consider tools that help you plan for growth, attract new clients, and take on more doors.
 These are some of the most promising options out there to prepare your business for its next chapter.

 Data and Analytics

-Whether your growth strategy involves finding new properties to manage, expanding services with existing clients, or unlocking additional revenue streams, data analytics tools can help you make the right move.
+Whether your growth strategy involves finding new properties, expanding services with existing clients, or unlocking additional revenue streams, data analytics tools can help you make the right move.

-An Analytics Hub, like the one packaged within Buildium, gives you visibility into important metrics and KPIs across every aspect of your business.
-You’re able to set and track your own goals and compare how you’re faring against industry benchmarks.
-This gives you a clear roadmap for growth and lets you spin up customized reports to share with clients to demonstrate your company’s value and win new business.
+An Analytics Hub, like the one in Buildium, gives you visibility into important metrics and KPIs across your business.
+You can set and track your own goals and compare how you’re faring against industry benchmarks.
+This gives you a clear roadmap for growth.

 Your Digital Brand